Separate the fact from the fiction with our student-written guide

 Yet there is far more than just sport at the College.
 On the arts and music front, to name just a few of the clubs on offer, there is the Music Society, the John Oldham Drama Society and creative writing workshops.
 Teddy Hall even offers Masterclass funding, a scheme unique to this College, offering up to £1000 each year for students who want to get advanced coaching in an extra-curricular activity, because the College recognises that studying isn’t the only part of people’s lives.

 Additionally, it’s also not true that students at Oxford don’t go out and enjoy the nightlife that Oxford has to offer.
-There are cheap student nights on most days throughout the week, just like at other universities, and those who enjoy going clubbing make the most of them.
-Each college has its own bar as well, where the prices are much cheaper and service much friendlier than any pubs you’ll find on the High Street, so these are often popular with the students as well.
+There are cheap student nights on every night of the week, just like at other universities, and those who enjoy going clubbing make the most of them.
+Each college has its own bar as well, where the prices are much cheaper than any pubs you’ll find on the city centre, so these are popular with the students as well.

 However, for the vast majority of the time we dress in normal, everyday clothes.
 We turn up to tutorials in a t-shirt and jeans, and sometimes go to early morning lectures barely out of our pyjamas!

 Reality: Most Oxford professors are forthcoming and friendly.
-The relationship students here have with their tutors is very different to the relationship pupils at school have with their teachers.
-Tutors have a great deal of respect for you and value your opinion.
-Many students find that they get on very well with their tutors and aren’t simply treated as inferiors, but with great consideration.
+The relationship students here have with their tutors is very different to the relationship pupils at school have with their teachers, being one between adults and based more upon discussion.
+Tutors appreciate interested students and are here because they want to teach you.
+They will listen to your opinions and aim to develop and guide you academically.
+Most students get on very well with their tutors and aren’t treated as inferior, but with great consideration.

 Reality: This simply isn’t true.
 Once you get to Oxford, you’ll realise that the vast majority of students (and all of the tutors) do not care what school you went to or what background you’ve come from.
-When interviewing prospective students, tutors are looking primarily for academic potential, not for things such as how well you enunciate your words or how well you dress.
-In 2016, Oxford offered more places to state school students than ever before, and the proportion of state school offers has continued to increase since then.
+When interviewing prospective students, tutors are looking for academic potential, not for whether you shake hands or how you dress etc. In 2020, Oxford offered more places to state school students than ever before, and the proportion of state school students has been increasing for years.
+Students and staff alike recognise that Oxford is bright students who love their subject, and as a result there is strong mutual respect and students from different backgrounds often become lifelong friends.
 Oxford is for people who are enthusiastic, talented and passionate about their subject, regardless of their background.

-Reality: We all get stressed from time to time, but there are plenty of systems in place designed to help you deal with stress.
-On a university-wide level, there is the Oxford Counselling Service and the Oxford Nightline, both of which offer completely confidential support to any student.
+Reality: University is a time where we all develop personally as well as academically and in a busy environment that means we can all feel stressed from time to time.
+There are lots of systems to help you deal with stress.
+On a university-wide level, there is the Oxford Counselling Service and the Oxford Nightline, and specific systems run by societies such as the LGBTQ+ Society, all of which offer completely confidential support to any student.
+Tutors are also understanding and will usually allow deadline extensions or provide additional support wherever required.

 If for whatever reasons you need support or just somebody to talk to, then there’s definitely someone who can help you.

-Reality: You may be asked some unusual questions, but the tutors are not trying to trip you up.
+Reality: You may be asked some unusual questions, but the tutors are not trying to trip you up or confuse you.
 Instead, they’re looking to see how you think and how you cope when you’re given a question that you might not be expecting or haven’t thought about before.
 The tutors will be looking to challenge you and see that you’re able to think independently and critically.
 Don’t worry if you get the wrong answer or if you make a mistake – that’s completely normal and everybody finds their interviews hard.
-Don’t be put off by people who claim their interviews were easy!
+Don’t be put off by anyone who claims their interviews were easy!

 You may have to stay for a few days for your interviews and you will usually have at least two interviews, although you may have more, depending on your subject and other circumstances.
 For more information, check out the University’s advice on interviews.